What is a Short code ?

 What types of content are acceptable?

-- No adult, gambling, violence related content, or content that is unlawful, harmful, threatening, defamatory, obscene, harassing, or racially, ethically or otherwise objectionable.
+- No adult, gambling, high-risk financial services, violence related content, or content that is unlawful, harmful, threatening, defamatory, obscene, harassing, or racially, ethically or otherwise objectionable.
 Also not allowed are services that facilitate illegal activity, promote violence, promote discrimination, promote illegal activities, or incorporate any materials that infringe or assist others to infringe on any copyright, trademark, or other intellectual property rights.
+If in doubt, speak to your Account Manager.

 How do I connect my application to the various carriers?